rkokkelk/todo.txt-ext/README.md

 After this configuration it is possible to see every finished and incomplete tasks and add, delete or modify them accordingly.

-**Todo.txt works best with a synchronisation application such as Dropbox or Owncloud, in order to prevent accidental overwriting of the file it might be useful to set the refresh time of the calendar to a couple of minutes**
+**Todo.txt works best with a synchronisation application such as Dropbox or Owncloud, in order to prevent accidental overwriting of the file it might be useful to set the refresh time of the calendar to a couple of minutes.**

 ## Syntax